Yakovlev Yak-17

-The Yakovlev Yak-17 (Яковлев Як-17; USAF/DOD designation Type 16, NATO reporting name Feather) was an early Soviet jet fighter.
+The Yakovlev Yak-17 (Яковлев Як-17; USAF/DOD designation Type 16, NATO reporting name Feather) is an early Soviet jet fighter.
 It was developed from the Yak-15, the primary difference being tricycle landing gear.
 The trainer version, known as the Yak-17UTI (NATO reporting name Magnet), was the only Soviet jet trainer of the 1940s.
 Both aircraft were exported in small numbers and the Yak-17 was soon replaced by the far superior Mikoyan-Gurevich MiG-15 beginning in 1950.

 Design and development

 After the state acceptance trials of the Yak-15 in May 1947 recommended that the aircraft be modified with a tricycle landing gear more suitable for jet-powered aircraft, the Yakovlev design bureau began design of the Yak-15U or Yak-15U-RD-10 (uloochshenny - improved).

 The main gear had to be redesigned to place the wheels behind the aircraft's center of gravity.
 The main gear was moved behind the front spar, and when retracted filled most of the space between the spars.
 This caused a major redesign of the fuel tanks and reduced their capacity to just 680 liters (150 gallons).
 This necessitated the addition of two 200 L drop tanks, which hung under the tip of each wing.
 The addition of the tip tanks required a redesign of the structure of the wing so that the aircraft could still maintain a load bearing of 12g.
 The vertical stabilizer was enlarged and a periscope was also added above the windscreen on most series aircraft.
 Armament, systems, and equipment were virtually unchanged.

 Production began in 1948.
 Total production of all Yak-15 and Yak-17 variants was 717.